 Refer to Missouri Limestone Select, by Sean Burns.

 From Kansas City, take 71 south to South 7, going left at the top of the ramp.
 In Clinton, keep going straight as the road becomes 13.
 Continue about 25 minutes, passing Osceola Cheese on the left.
 Take a right on 82, which is at the top of the hill where you will see Sac-Osage Hospital.
 A mile or two down the road is a scenic pulloff on the right.
 Park here and descend via a trail by the stone steps.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Trapper's Camp:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for WM: Trapper's Camp: